 The weather in the mountains can change extremely quickly so be prepared.
 Rain can roll in very fast.
 But that also works the other way.
 A bleak day can suddenly clear completely.
 Make the most of sunshine for your photos.
 It may not last.
 Early morning is the best time to get the ring of clouds in the background.

 Finally, go with an open mind.
 It will be a fabulous experience, whatever the weather!

 Do you have any top tips for visiting Machu Picchu?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.